For a faster, more profitable home sale

-Today, this type of opulent formal style is considered museum-like by many; you find it today in historical homes and grand hotels, but rarely in modern homes.
+Today, many think this opulent style belongs in a museum; but you still find it in historical homes and grand hotels, but rarely in modern homes.

-Today's formal style is a "toned-down" version of it's more opulent cousin.
+Modern formal style is a "toned-down" version of its more opulent cousin.

 If you like order and symmetry, the formal style may be for you.
 Formal room designs are based on symmetry and vertical lines.

 Symmetry consists of matching pairs that are arranged on a straight axis around the room.
 You may find symmetry in the placement of the windows, furniture, flooring, even artwork and accessories.

 In formal room design, there is always a central focal point.
 It's typically a fireplace, which may be placed in the middle of the longest wall.
 A window with a lovely view, a large piece of furniture, or even an outstanding piece of artwork may serve as focal points.

 Vertical lines create an orderly mood; high ceilings and tall windows work well with formal room styles.

 Furniture: Formal room designs are typically furnished with dark polished wood furniture, like walnut and mahogany, with often a few fragile antiques mixed in.
 Furniture is elegant with curving lines.